 The sched\get\priority\min(2) system call allows you to obtain the lowest (least favorable) priority associated with a specified scheduling policy.

-'''

-#include <sched.h>

-int sched get priority min(int policy);
+int sched\get\priority\min(int policy);

-'''

 policy a scheduling policy as defined in the file <sched.h>.
 The value of policy must be one of the following: